Cerberus-Nuclear/Eddy-Source/README.md

 licence is included with the source code; more information can be found at <https://www.gnu.org/licenses/>.

-Eddy can be downloaded as either a pre-compiled executable, <from https://github.com/Cerberus-Nuclear/Eddy>, or as source code from <https://github.com/Peter-Evans-Cerberus/Eddy-source>.
+Eddy can be downloaded as either a pre-compiled executable, <from https://github.com/Cerberus-Nuclear/Eddy>, or as source code from <https://github.com/Cerberus-Nuclear/Eddy-Source>.

-If using the executable version of Eddy, the logo that appears on the HTML output from Eddy will be whatever is saved as "Logo.png" in the \static directory.
-This logo can therefore be changed to the logo of your company by placing that logo in the \static directory and renaming it "Logo.png".
+The source code for Eddy can be run with python; if doing so python 3.6 or later is required, and the Jinja2 python package is needed; this can be installed using the pip package installer.
+All other modules used by Eddy are either part of the python standard library or included with Eddy; other modules used to compile the source code into an executable can be found in the requirements.txt file.

+If using the source code to compile an executable, make sure to include the files in the .\static folder; if using pyinstaller then these should be included in the 'datas' section of a spec file.
+An example of such a spec file is included in with the source code; the 'pathex' and 'datas' variables will have to be changed to match the file location where you have Eddy installed.

 Eddy can be run from the command line with the output file and any applicable scaling factor as optional arguments;
 if no such arguments are supplied a GUI will appear to request them.

-The source code for Eddy can be run with python; if doing so python 3.6 or later is required, and the Jinja2 python package is needed; this can be installed using the pip package installer.
-All other modules used by Eddy are either part of the python standard library or included with Eddy; other modules used to compile the source code into an executable can be found in the requirements.txt file.

 General CLI usage: python3 Eddy.py [-o outputfile] [-sf scaling_factor] ---> outputfile.html